 If you want to start a small business in a foreign country or go global, this article provides up-to-date, useful info about the best and the worst countries to work in.

-No matter how tedious it gets, crunching the numbers is imperative for everybody who plans to start their own business.
+No matter how tedious it gets, crunching the numbers is one of the most important steps when starting a small business.
 All the costs and hidden expenses, budgeting, and profit — there is a lot of work to be done in order to create an accurate prognosis of what you may expect.

 The more products and services you offer, the more revenue you generate.
 Sounds intuitive, right?